 IMPORTANT: Messages are posted in the event of emergencies or closures/delays only.
 If the college remains open and under normal operations, messages are not posted.

 NOTE: OC Shelton, OC Poulsbo and other non-Bremerton campus students should follow the directions provided by staff at these locations regarding contact information, procedures, and telephone numbers.

-For information, visit www.olympic.edu/OCNews and click "Emergency Information".
+For information, visit www.olympic.edu.

 Directory